SAP-samples/digital-manufacturing-extension-samples/bootcampdocs/Exercise2.1.md

 ## Step 0: Understand the Functionality and Prepare Sample Data
-For production operators, they will use the customized "DMC BOOTCAMP POD" to collect data in the manufactoring process, typically the Operation Activities for certain Materials.
+For production operators, they will use the customized "DM BOOTCAMP POD" to collect data in the manufactoring process, typically the Operation Activities for certain Materials.
 And after the data gathering of materials with the torque values, they will need to validate if the torque values are within standard range.
 The trigger of the extension is done by clicking the Validate button in the customized POD.

 In the last exercise you might have created a Production Order (from ERP system or in SAP DM) and released SFC.
 In case you don't have one, you can follow these steps to prepare the SFC number needed in this exercise.
 Go to "Manage Orders" app > click "create" > give a randam "O" > for Material choose "LIFTER-ASSY" > for Quantity set 100 > create and release.
 In that case the SFC will be released to Work Center "WC-LIFT (Lifter Work Center)", with the Resource "TORQUE-5" and containing Operation Activity "LA-ASSEMBLY".